Christian Busch (management scientist): Education

 Busch earned a Bachelor of Business Administration (B.B.A.) from Furtwangen University, and a Bachelor of Arts (B.A.) in Politics and Organization at the University of Hagen.
-He received his M.Sc. and Ph.D. degrees in management at the London School of Economics.
+He received his MSc and PhD degrees in management at the London School of Economics.

 Career and awards

 Busch serves as an Associate Professor of Clinical Management and Organization at the USC Marshall School of Business.
 Previously, he taught at the London School of Economics (LSE) and New York University (NYU), where he directed the Center for Global Affairs’ Global Economy Program.
-He co-founded the organizations Leaders on Purpose and Sandbox Network, and served as co-director of LSE’s Innovation Lab.
+He co-founded the organizations Leaders on Purpose and Sandbox Network, and served as co-director of LSE's Innovation Lab.

 He is a member of the Expert Forum of the World Economic Forum, a Fellow of the Royal Society of Arts, among CAPITAL's ‘Top 40 under 40’ and on the Thinkers50 Radar list of management thinkers ‘most likely to shape the future’.

 Busch is also a ‘Subject Matter Expert’ of the Academy of Management.